oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-know-commas-and-full-stops-always-should-have-1-space-after-them/rule.md

-​Looking for your sent emails through a searching tool is simple.By using Windows Desktop search,you can search your relevant emails by recipient and/or by subject.
+Looking for your sent emails through a searching tool is simple.By using Windows Desktop search,you can search your relevant emails by recipient and/or by subject.
 Figure: Bad Example - No space after comma and full stop Looking for your sent emails through a searching tool is simple.
 By using Windows Desktop search,  you can search your relevant emails by recipient and/or by subject.
 Figure: Bad Example - Two spaces after comma and full stop